nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/GPU_use_on_NeSI.md

     #SBATCH --gpus-per-node=1

 You can specify the type of GPU you need, depending on which ones you have access to with your allocation.
+If you wish to use the A100 GPUs please [contact our support team](https://support.nesi.org.nz/hc/requests/new) to learn more about getting access to the A100 GPU cards.

 For example, to access a P100 card, use the following option: